patategrill/Linux-Setup-script/README.md

-## Linux-setup-script to automate the installation of multiple programs
+## EIL(Easy Installation script for Linux) to automate the installation of multiple programs

 ### Dev script :
 - Spotify